-ISENTRESS is an HIV medicine that, when used with other HIV medicines,
+ISENTRESS is an HIV medicine that, when used with other

-the number of CD4 (T) cells.
+help increase the number of CD4 (T) cells.

 ISENTRESS is a prescription HIV-1 medicine used with other antiretroviral medicines to treat human immunodeficiency virus (HIV-1) infection in people 4 weeks of age and older.
 HIV is the virus that causes AIDS (Acquired Immune Deficiency Syndrome).